LLLBK/AI-Debate-Test2/README.md

 The JSON response bundles the full transcript (`transcript`), host interludes (`interludes`), stage assignments (`assignments`), and judge verdicts (`judge_votes`).

 ## Using The Control Room UI
-- The UI served from `web/static/index.html` loads automatically from FastAPI at `/ui`.
+- The UI has four tabs: **训练主持人、训练辩手、训练裁判、运行辩论赛**.
+The first three manage personas and credentials; the last tab drives debates.
-- `app.js` fetches preset judges (`GET /api/judges`), manages dynamic form fields, fires `/api/debate/start`, and posts `/api/debate/save`.
+- `app.js` handles tab switching, persona CRUD via `/api/personas`, judge presets via `/api/judges`, debate launches (`/api/debate/start`), and saving (`/api/debate/save`).
-- `styles.css` defines the timeline layout, judge grid, and toast notifications.
+- “生成的 API Endpoint” banners show the exact URL the orchestrator will call.
+Use the copy/apply buttons to avoid manual typing.
-- Enter topic, two debater endpoints, five or more judge endpoints, and one host endpoint.
-Click “开始辩论” to launch or “保存本场辩论” after completion to write JSON to `saved_debates/`.
+- Enter the topic plus one host, two debaters, and ≥5 judges (endpoints can be either auto-hosted personas or any external services).
+Click “开始辩论” to run or “保存本场辩论” afterward to archive JSON under `saved_debates/`.
-- Modify the UI by editing the static files and restarting the FastAPI server.
+- Static assets live under `web/static/`; edit them and refresh the browser (no extra build step).

 ## Configuring Participant APIs
 All roles speak the same basic contract: a `POST` endpoint that accepts